DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

 To get additional help, type:

-    methods gb
+    methods GrB
-    help gb
+    help GrB

-Next, go to the GraphBLAS/GraphBLAS/@gb/private folder and compile the MATLAB mexFunctions.
+Next, go to the GraphBLAS/GraphBLAS/@GrB/private folder and compile the MATLAB mexFunctions.
 Assuming your working directory is GraphBLAS/GraphBLAS (where this README.md) file is located, do the following:

-    cd @gb/private
+    cd @GrB/private
     gbmake

 To run the demos, go to the GraphBLAS/GraphBLAS/demo folder and type: